-3.2.3 Sensitivity study regarding cloud microphysics and acidity
+3.2.2 Sensitivity study regarding cloud microphysics and acidity

-A last series of tests was performed to assess the effects of other known sensitive parameters on the model results, namely the cloud liquid water content and the droplet radius (Run 5) as well as the pH (Run 6).
+A last series of tests was performed to assess the effects of other known sensitive parameters on the model results, namely the cloud LWC and the droplet radius (Run 5) as well as the pH (Run 6).
 The results of these sensitivity tests are reported in Table 4.
-Soluble species are very responsive to the cloud liquid water content and are more concentrated in

-5 the aqueous phase when the cloud droplet radius is smaller.
-As a consequence, most of the chemical species shown in Table 4 display increased concentrations when the LWC and the droplet radius are both lowered (from 0.39 to 0.29 g m-3 and from 9.5 to 8.6 μm respectively).
+Soluble species are very responsive to the cloud LWC and are more concentrated in the aqueous phase when the cloud droplet radius is smaller.
+As a consequence, most of the chemical species shown in Table 4 display increased concentrations when the LWC and the droplet radius are both lowered (from 0.39 to 0.29 g m-3 and from 9.5 to 8.6 μm, respectively).
 Additionally, the resulting pH in Run 5 is more acidic than that in Run 1.